Art State of Mind

 4. Appreciate your family

-The pandemic has probably made you spend either more time with your family (if you’re stuck in the house together) or less (if you can’t travel to visit).
+The pandemic has probably made you spend either more time with your family (if you were stuck in the house together) or less (if you couldn’t travel to visit).
 Either way, you might wish to better appreciate and get along with your family in the new year.
-If so, why not look to some famous artistic families for inspiration?
+If so, why not look at some famous artistic families for inspiration?

 Being an artist can sometimes run in the family, especially when an artist parent teaches his or her children at a young age.
 Up until recently, training from a family member was the main way that female artists, such as Artemisia Gentileschi and Sofonisba Anguissola, learned their craft.
 There have also been some pretty well-known artistic dynasties.
 American painter Charles Willson Peale named his numerous children after old masters and trained them to be artists.
 Several were quite successful.
 Meanwhile, notable artistic family team-ups have included celebrated medieval manuscript illuminators the Limbourgs (three brothers) and Baroque painters the Carracci (two brothers and a cousin).